salor02/assignment-autonomous-driving-systems/assignment_03/README.md

 		Example: sudo apt install libpcl-dev ros-jazzy-pcl-conversions ros-jazzy-pcl-msgs  (this one applies to Ubuntu 24)

 * Instructions to compile the code:
-        Clean the project:
-            rm -rf build install log

-        Activate the ROS setup for the current session source /opt/ros/jazzy/setup.bash

-        To compile the code run this command in a different terminal (in the src folder): colcon build --symlink-install
+        To compile the code run this command in a different terminal (in the src/particle folder): rm -rf build install log
+            source /opt/ros/jazzy/setup.bash
+            colcon build --symlink-install

         To run the code:
-            . install/setup.bash
+            source install/setup.bash
+            source /opt/ros/jazzy/setup.bash
             ros2 run pf pf_node

         As soon as you launch the executable you can start the simulation.
-To do so, open another terminal and write: ros2 bag play data/techboard_log/
+To do so, open another terminal and write: source /opt/ros/jazzy/setup.bash
+            ros2 bag play data/techboard_log/

         The executable generates a file called 'res.txt'